4mbl/notion-api-wrapper/README.md

 }
 ```

-The `batchSize` option controls the number of pages fetched at once from Notion and `yieldSize` the number of pages that will be yielded at a time to the caller.
-By default both are set to 1.
-If you set `yieldSize` to a value other than the default of 1, you will get the results in an array instead of as a bare object as before.
+The `batchSize` option controls the number of pages fetched at once from Notion.
+This is set to 100 by default, which is also the maximum the Notion API allows.

 ```ts
 import { NotionDataSource } from 'notion-api-wrapper';